DashellF/CTF-Writups/LITCTF 2025/kaizo brackeys/kaizo brackeys.md

 }
 ```

 Once we save this code, we can run the program, and it successfully skips the credits scene and lets us go on to level 5 and 6.
-Level 5 you can complete normally, but if you take a close look at Level 6's format, you can tell that after the only 2 tall obstacle, it spells out the flag:
+Level 5 you can complete normally, but if you take a close look at Level 6's format, you can tell that after the only 2 block tall obstacle, it spells out the flag:
+*View of the 2 block tall obstacle

 <img src="../images/kaizo_brackeys_flag_one.png" alt="Kaizo Brackeys Menu" width="800">
 *View of "LIT..." from the right.